 What does routine prenatal care include?

 Prenatal care may begin with preconception counseling or with a pregnancy test, depending on your situation, and continues up to delivery.
-You’ll undergo a health assessment, a pelvic exam, and have an ultrasound to help establish a due date.
-As the weeks continue, we will perform regular ultrasound screenings and a variety of tests to assess your health as well as that of your baby’s.
+You’ll undergo a health assessment, a pelvic exam, and an ultrasound to help establish a due date.
+As the weeks continue, we will perform regular ultrasound screenings and a variety of tests to assess your health as well as that of your baby.
 Common tests include:

 - Tests to determine your blood type and Rh factor